Ridvan Dibra

 Ridvan Dibra (born 9 January 1959) is an Albanian writer.
 He was born in Shkodër, Albania, where he graduated from university in Albanian Language and Literature and from 1994 started teaching the very same subject there.
 An innovative writer, Dibra is a leading figure of contemporary Albanian Literature.
 He has been rewarded with several national and international prizes, including the Rexhai Surroi Prize for best novel of the year in Albanian speaking territories, for his 2012 novel, "Legjenda e vetmisë" (The Legend of Solitude).

-He has been called as one of the five greatest living Albanian writers.
+He is the first postmodern writer in Albania.